Designing Sensory Play Areas for Kids: Tips and Implementation

 Location and Layout: Choosing the right location for your sensory play area is crucial.
 Ideally, it should be in a quiet corner of the room, away from distractions but still within sight for supervision.
 The layout should be open and inviting, with clear pathways and designated zones for different activities.

-Essential Components of a Sensory Play Area
+Essential Components of Kids Areas Design for Sensory Play

 To create an effective sensory play area, certain components are essential.
 Here are some ideas to get you started: